raminv80/webTimeMachine/README.md

 WebTimeMachine creates visual and textual snapshot of web pages by processing site maps and stores them in a git repository.

 This utility is designed out of the need to archive and inspect web page changes after each deployment.
-It checks in three different screenshots (mobile, tablet and desktop) plus html response of urls listed in your sitemap.
+It git commits three different screenshots (mobile, tablet and desktop) plus html response of urls listed in your sitemap.
 This gives the benefit of inspecting changes done by each deployment from browser perspective.

+This tool can be used as part of a CI build after deployment hook and it has capability to automatically push commits to a github repository.

 ## Installation